DiarmuidM/charity-covid19/docs/_posts/2021-01-29-charity-registrations-and-deregistrations-2020-summary.md

 2. The regulator is still undertaking work to register charities already in existence; that is, CCNI is calling charities forward in order to register with them.
 Thus monthly figures include new organisations being formed, and existing charities formalising their registration with the regulator.
 More information on the regulator's work on this task [here](https://apps.charitycommissionni.org.uk/About_us/Contacting_us/FAQs.aspx#Registration%20begins%20date?).
 3. The regulator's ability and capacity to register and remove charities (as well as execute a number of other core functions) has been considerably hampered by a recent court ruling - information [here](https://www.charitycommissionni.org.uk/news/legal-update/).

-For these reasons we are reluctant to draw firm conclusions interpret the observed trends - hopefully these figures will either be revised or clarified at a future date.
+For these reasons we are reluctant to draw firm conclusions - hopefully these figures will either be revised or clarified at a future date.

 #### Registrations